pvigier/pvigier.github.io-jekyll/_posts/2019-09-08-beginner-guide-game-networking.md

 All the techniques presented in this section are presented in-depth in [*Fast-Paced Multiplayer*](https://www.gabrielgambetta.com/client-server-game-architecture.html) by Gabriel Gambetta.
 I strongly advise you to read this series of articles which is great.
 There is also a live demo to see how these techniques work in practice.

 The first technique is to apply the result of an input directly without waiting for the response from the server.
-It is called *client prediction*.
+It is called *client-side prediction*.
 However, when the client receives an update from the server, it has to check that its prediction was correct, otherwise, it must modify its state according to what it has received from the server as the server is the authority.
 This technique was first used in Quake, you can read more in the [*Quake Engine code review*](http://fabiensanglard.net/quakeSource/index.php) by Fabien Sanglard.

 The second set of techniques is for smoothing the movement of other entities between two state updates.
 There are two ways to achieve this: by doing interpolation or extrapolation.
 Interpolation is using the two last states and showing the transition from one to another.
 Its drawback is that it induces a bit of latency because the client always shows what happens in the past.
 Extrapolation consists in predicting where the entities would be now according to the last state the client received.
 Its drawback is that if an entity completely changes its direction, there would be a large error between the prediction and the real position.

-The last technique which is most advanced and only useful in FPS is lag compensation.
+The last technique which is most advanced and only useful in FPS is *lag compensation*.
 With lag compensation, the server takes into account the latency of the client when they are shooting at a target.
 For instance, if the player did a headshot on its screen but in reality, its target is elsewhere due to latency, it would be unfair to the player to refuse him his kill due to latency.
 So the server will rewind in time, at the time the player shot to simulate what the player saw on its screen and check the collision between his shot and the target.

 Glenn Fiedler (always!) wrote [*Network Physics (2004)*](https://web.archive.org/web/20180823005028/https://gafferongames.com/post/networked_physics_2004/) in 2004 where he laid the foundations of synchronizing a physics simulation between a server and a client.
 In 2014, he wrote a new series of articles, [*Networking Physics*](https://web.archive.org/web/20180823004853/https://gafferongames.com/categories/networked-physics), where he showed more techniques to synchronize a physics simulation.